Senior leaders of The Log attended a conference for student publications at Columbia University in New York on Nov. 7.

 Sally and husband Peter are proud parents of Loomis Chaffee graduates Miles ’10 and Tate ’14.

-The LC Writing Studio offers inspiration and support for LC writers — students and faculty alike — across the curriculum as they work to communicate their ideas, arguments, discoveries, and voices.
+The Loomis Writing Studio offers inspiration and support for Loomis writers — students and faculty alike — across the curriculum as they work to communicate their ideas, arguments, discoveries, and voices.
 Believing that engaging an audience of readers during the writing process promotes “skilled and discerning minds,” the trained staff members of the Writing Studio offer non-evaluative feedback and guidance to writers in any stage of work.
 Staff members support writers as they craft works that evince not only robust writing skills, but also robust thinking skills.
 The Writing Studio staff serve not in lieu of, but in addition to, students’ own teachers as resources, with the students setting their agendas for their Studio sessions, and holding sole command of the pen.

 Agenda items might include, but are not limited to, the generating of ideas, sharing of drafts, expansion of critical thinking, and review of relevant writing skills.

-Launched by the LC Writing Initiative, the Island’s Creative Writing & Arts publication the Loom, and the Katherine Brush Library’s spoken-word “Out Loud” group, and complementing the Emerging Artists program, the Emerging Writers Program invites passionate writers of all inspirations to submit proposals for independent development of writing portfolios.
+Launched by the Loomis Writing Initiative, the Island’s Creative Writing & Arts publication the Loom, and the Katherine Brush Library’s spoken-word “Out Loud” group, and complementing the Emerging Artists program, the Emerging Writers Program invites passionate writers of all inspirations to submit proposals for independent development of writing portfolios.

 Students determine the genres, lengths, and formatting of their works, with portfolio pieces ranging from opening chapters of novels, to collections of haiku, to short stories, to one-act-play scripts, to assorted character sketches, to op-ed pieces, to personal essays, and to myriad other forms.